arpitkatiyar1999/Country-Picker/README.md

 This library provides two composable functions for country code selection:

-1. **CountryPicker**: This function displays the country picker without any outlined text field.
+1. **CountryPicker**: This function displays the country picker without any text field.

 ```kotlin
 @Composable